FullStack-HY/FullStack-Hy.github.io/src/content/7/en/part7a.md

 The default functionality of the creation form is quite confusing, because nothing seems to be happening after creating a new anecdote using the form.

-Improve the functionality such that after creating a new anecdote the application transitions automatically to showing the view for all anecdotes <i>and</i> the user is shown a notification informing them of this successful creation for the next 10 seconds:
+Improve the functionality such that after creating a new anecdote the application transitions automatically to showing the view for all anecdotes <i>and</i> the user is shown a notification informing them of this successful creation for the next five seconds:

 ![](../../assets/teht/44.png)